IBM/CodeEngine/thumbnail/README.md

 Before we begin let's first discuss how the image transformation (i.e. thumbnail generator) works.
 It's rather simple, it takes an image (as an array of bytes) and then returns the thumbnail, again as an array of bytes.
-As mentioned in the introduction, the code here isn't realy that important, and can easily be replaced with other (more complex) logic, buf if you're interested you can see the logic in the [`MakeThumbnail`](v1/app.go) function.
+As mentioned in the introduction, the code here isn't really that important, and can easily be replaced with other (more complex) logic, but if you're interested you can see the logic in the [`MakeThumbnail`](v1/app.go) function.

 In this first step we'll be deploying a webapp that wrappers this